Stampede (The Doobie Brothers album): Recording and content

-Stampede showed the band diversifying elements of their sound more than ever before, combining elements of their old sound as well as country-rock, funk and folk music.
+Stampede showed the bands diversifying elements of their sound more than ever before, combining elements of their old sound as well as country-rock, funk and folk music.
 Many guest musicians contributed on the album including Maria Muldaur, Ry Cooder and Curtis Mayfield.

 This was the first album featuring Jeff "Skunk" Baxter as a full-fledged member of the band, although he is absent from the cover photo.
 He had previously played on a couple of songs as a guest on the two previous albums and toured with the band prior to this one.

 The first and most successful single released from this album was "Take Me in Your Arms (Rock Me)" on April 23, 1975, a classic Motown tune written by the legendary songwriting trio of Holland-Dozier-Holland.
 Tom Johnston had wanted to record the song for several years.
 "I thought that would be a killer track to cover," he said.
 "It's probably one of my favorite songs of all time.
 I thought our version came out great."

 The next single, released on July 8, 1975, was "Sweet Maxine" which was more akin to the Doobie Brothers' earlier hits style-wise.
 "Pat wrote the music to this and I wrote the words," Johnston recalled.
 "And Billy Payne had a lot to do with the sound of the song, because of his incredible keyboard playing."
 The track stalled at #40 on the Billboard charts.
 Record World said that "after a barrelhouse piano intro, the boys zoom back into that familiar rockin' groove."